Owning a dog

 You'll need to pay any impounding, microchipping and registration fees before it can be released.

-Fees can be paid by cash or eftpos at our Taupō, Turangi or Mangakino offices.
+Fees can be paid by cash or eftpos at our customer service centres in Taupō, Turangi or Mangakino.
 You can also pay by eftpos at the Taupō pound (we do not accept credit cards at our offices or pound).

 131 Centennial Drive, Taupō (access is via Owen Delany Drive).